 After incorporating those changes, here is the fly tying card for the Braided Blue Damselfly:

-I inserted this card into the Realistic Dry Flies card set and you can find them on my Fly Tying Cards page.
+I inserted this card into the Other Bass Flies card set and you can find it on my Fly Tying Cards page.

 I barely even know what Tenkara means but I’m working on some flies for a fly tying contest and Tenkara is one of the categories.
 I at least need to figure out that much so here I go …